Bicycle & Pedestrian

 Existing roads don’t always support safe and convenient bicycling and walking, but road construction projects can be a great opportunity to make permanent safety improvements.
 Consideration of bicyclist and pedestrian safety should be addressed in the earliest phases of project planning for the best results.
 If there are no construction projects planned, a quick fix can help make roads safer for all, like changing how wide a shoulder is by moving the striping.
 Long-term, permanent changes are the best fit, but not always feasible, so it is best to weigh all options when considering safety.

 NRPC continually collects bicycle and pedestrian traffic data along sidewalks, multi-use paths, and recreational trails throughout the region.
-We use two types of counters to gather data: One permanent counter located on the Nashua River Rail Trail, and two temporary counters.
-The two temporary counters are moved every two weeks and currently cover 27 locations throughout the region.
+We use four mobile “Eco-counters”, which are typically moved every two weeks to count traffic at new and recurring sites across the NRPC region.

 Data collected from these counts is used to analyze trends in bicycle and pedestrian activity and aid in project planning to accommodate and promote safe, non-motorized transportation and recreational travel.
 Counting how many people walking, biking, or scooting on a road or at an intersection can also help planners and engineers identify where sidewalks, crosswalks, or paths need to be built or improved.